marcellonovak/cicd-CS399/README.md

 ## Fork of CICD Repo - Marcello Novak
 ### CS 399 Intermediate Python, 4/15/2023

+Edited the repository given to us to use as a prime checker, and not an odd/even checker.

 # ERAU CS 399
 ## CI/CD
 ### Status ..